 Let me introduce to you the Citizen auto Dater UNI reference ADUS31201-T

 The main feature of the watch is the fact that it is a twin crown, similar in appearance with a compressor.
 The upper crown, located at 2 o’clock, operates the inner bidirectional rotating bezel.
 By contrast, the lower crown located at 4 o’clock winds the movement and sets the time.
 The case is made entirely in polished stainless steel and measures about 38mm.
 The Tropic strap is 18mm at the lugs end and is secured in place by pins that can be easily removed due to the holes in the lugs (a feature that I like a lot in vintage watches).
+Hopefully one day I will find one on original bracelet.
+Will see.

 The domed acrylic crystal protects the beautiful face.
 The dial is silver, having a sunburst effect.
 The doubled hour markers are polished and applied.
 The black elegant lettering are printed and so is the “40M” blue para water feature.
 The dauphine hands are polished and the hour and minute one have a central luminous part.
 The inner black rotating bezel has white printing and luminous material markers.
 On the dial itself the hours are marked with luminous dots too; all except the one at 3 where the date is.
 The date window has no frame but instead a beveled edge.
 The dates are printed in black on a white date wheel.
+I just love the way it looks!
+It is one of those beautiful watches, elegant and easy to wear.

 The snap in case back is engraved “Para water, Star, SS, Citizen auto Dater, UNI, ADUS31201-T” and the serial no. Strangely Citizen decided to mark them with the production date and so did they do it on older ones but not on their first divers. 😦 I wish I could say for sure when the first real diver made by Citizen was manufactured.
 Under the case back we have the automatic (hand winding also possible) Citizen 19 jewels movement, cal 2400.
 In the early till mid 1960’s Citizen used its own circular geared rotor (Jet rotor movements) in its automatic watches.
 In 1963 they began replacing the Jet rotor with the more common oscillating weight, which, some say it was cheaper to manufacture and more easily to service than the Jet rotor.
 The first model to use the swinging weight was known as the “Uniauto” (cal 1200) and came in several versions, all with a special logo on the dial and in 17 or 19 jeweled versions.
 This watch, presented here, has the logo on the inner bezel at 12.
 It works at 18,000bph.
 The date changes by advancing the hour hand past midnight.
 The seconds hand do not hack.